 What Is Far Infrared Light?

 You may remember from high school physics class, electromagnetic energy falls along a spectrum of various wavelengths.
-Some of these wavelengths are visible to the human eye: namely, the colours we see in a rainbow.
+Some of these wavelengths are visible to the human eye: namely, the colors we see in a rainbow.
 What we refer to as "visible light" is this range of frequencies that a human can see

 but, there are frequencies along this same spectrum that are not visible, and infrared light or infrared energy is one of these.

 The name "infrared" is derived from the Latin word “infra”, which means "below."
-Red is the colour associated with the longest wavelengths—which means the lowest frequency—of visible light.
+Red is the color associated with the longest wavelengths—which means the lowest frequency—of visible light.
 Because infrared light has an even longer wavelength—and lower frequency—than red light, it is designated as "below-red."